Nikhil0o/Alkananda-Intelligent-Bus-Booking-Platform/README.md

 - Route performance prediction
 - Data-driven travel insights

+The ML layer can be extended independently as the amount of booking and travel data increases.

 ---

-### 🧠 AI Assistance
+## 🧠 AI Assistance

-Alkananda is designed to include AI-powered travel assistance.
+Alkananda is designed to support AI-powered travel assistance.

 The AI assistant can help users: